-Retargeting is supported across several digital ad networks, which is important to think about when formulating an integrated marketing communications plan.
+Several digital ad networks support retargeting, which is important to consider when formulating integrated marketing communications plans.
 These include social media channels such as Facebook, Instagram, Twitter, YouTube, and Pinterest.
 It also includes programmatic marketing platforms such as connected TV outlets, as well as connected radio like Spotify, or Pandora.
 Incorporating retargeting ads on these platforms means your audience will see or hear your ads if they are on another website, scrolling through their Instagram feed, listening to Spotify, or even watching ESPN.
 The combination of how to reach these visitors are almost endless.

 There are so many benefits to incorporating retargeting into your overall marketing strategy.
 We spoke to a few above but let’s recap quickly: